vackosar/vackosar.github.io/_posts/2022-03-05-transformers-self-attention-mechanism-simplified.md

 As a whole this layer is called multi-head attention.
 Multi-head attention allows each head to focus on a subspace, with different meaning.
 Experiments show that each head attends to tokens of different semantic or syntactic meaning.
+Splitting vector representation into subspaces is related to [disentangled representation training](/ml/manipulate-item-attributes-via-disentangled-representation), where we train model to give selected subspaces specific meaning.

 <small>
 Most heads don't [attend to the same sequence position](https://aclanthology.org/W19-4828.pdf),